 - Operating range up to 100 meters.

-Seeing as different applications may favor different transports, it is expected that different subsystems within one vehicle may choose to employ different transports while still needing to exchange data with each other.
+As different applications may favor different transports, it is expected that different subsystems within one vehicle may choose to employ different transports while still needing to exchange data with each other.
 This pattern can be observed in common avionic systems, where, for example, CAN-based ARINC-825 subnets (e.g., wingtip avionics) may interconnect with the backbone AFDX network via gateway nodes.
 This use case should be well-supported.

 The new transports must support heterogeneous redundant configurations to enable dissimilar transport redundancy.
 The types of involved transports and their properties should be hidden from the application.

 The new transports should minimize restrictions or special requirements for the lower layers.
 For example, redundant Ethernet deployments in avionics require that a disconnected port shall continue transmitting data, despite the expectation that the data will never be delivered to the other end of the link; this is done to prevent stale data from backing up in the transmit queue because if a connection is restored, the stale data would be released on to the network and possibly disrupt the operation of the system.

 One might be easily mistaken to believe that the current draft specification is closely tied to the CAN bus and is therefore not portable.
 In order to demonstrate that this is not true, we need to update the communication model definition to make it transport-agnostic.

 The following diagram introduces several new terms.

 “Specifier” is a collection of identifiers that together define a category of entities.
 Specifiers are auxiliary ephemeral constructs which are needed only for completeness of the model and for reasoning about the protocol; implementations need not be involved with them.